Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Handle-Ambiguity.md

     ...
 }
 ```
-The convenience method is just a wapper and doesn't have any value.
-So we just skip generating it.
+The convenience method is just a wrapper and doesn't have any value.
+So, we just skip generating it.

 ### Special values not taken into ambiguity consideration
 Think about these totally valid overloads that you've seen many times in your daily development.